 Lena Zipp is a post-doctoral teaching and research associate in English Linguistics.
 She is a sociolinguist with research interests in the concept of intra-speaker variation or style, stance, language attitudes, identity construction and speaker awareness.

 Lena joined the English Department of the University of Zurich in February 2009, working as an assistant to Prof. Dr. Marianne Hundt.
 She studied English Literature and Linguistics at the University of Heidelberg, Germany, and at the University of Edinburgh, UK, and Music Education (Schulmusik) at the Mannheim University of Music and Performing Arts, Germany.
-In 2010, she received her PhD from the University of Zurich on the basis of her doctoral dissertation (Educated Fiji English.
-Lexico-grammar and variety status, published in 2014), the first empirical study of lexico-grammar in Fiji English.
+In 2014, she received her PhD from the University of Zurich on the basis of her doctoral dissertation (Educated Fiji English: Lexico-grammar and variety status), the first empirical study of lexico-grammar in Fiji English.
 It provides an exhaustive description of the status and internal variation of this young post-colonial variety, and contributes to our understanding of the dynamics of variety formation in a multi-ethnic setting, and linguistic nativization in prepositional verb phrases.

 Lena's sons were born in 2014 and 2017.
-In her spare time, she enjoys reading, hiking, and playing the clarinet and the piano.
+In her spare time, she enjoys reading, hiking, skiing, and playing the clarinet.

 English Department, University of Zurich: